RAKWireless/wisblock-node-red/other/ads1115/ads1115-read/README.md

 ### 2.3. required modules

-This flow use node-red-contrib-ads1x15_i2c  module, so you must install the module to your node-red first. run the following command in the root directory of your node-red install
+This flow use node-red-contrib-ads1x15_i2c  module, so you must install the module to your node-red first. run the following command in the root directory of your node-red install.

 ```
 npm install node-red-contrib-ads1x15_i2c